ec-jrc/jeolib-pyjeo/doc/1_intro.rst

 Modules
 ^^^^^^^

 The pyjeo package is grouped in modules.
 A module combines a number of operations that belong together.
-The models defined pyjeo are:
+The modules defined in pyjeo are:

  * properties: get properties of a class object
  * io: input/output operations